How Do Maine Coons Show Affection?

 It is the ultimate show of trust because it means your cat feels safe enough around you to lower its defenses.

-The best part is, you can tell your cat that you love them too by slowly blinking back!
+The best part is, that you can tell your cat that you love them too by slowly blinking back!

 Talking With Their Tail

+Cats can communicate a lot with just their tails.
 For example, cats tend to flick their tail or lash it quickly when they are annoyed or upset.

 When cats are happy, they usually stick their tails straight up.